-The Short Sunderland was the premiere flying boat of British military aviators during World War 2.
-Oft regarded as one of the best flying boats of the war, the Sunderland played up to some inherent design strengths including a potent defensive armament arrangement and excellent operational ranges.
-Both of these qualities played a large part in countering the lethal presence of marauding German U-boat submarines through infested waters in and around Allied interests.
-It was through these head-on engagements with German U-boats that the Sunderland series would become famous for.
+The Short Sunderland was the premiere flying boat of British military aviators during World War 2 (1939-1945).
+Oft-regarded as one of the best flying boats of the conflict, the Sunderland played up to some inherent design strengths including a potent defensive armament scheme and excellent operational range.
+Both of these qualities played a large part in countering the lethal presence of marauding German U-boat attack submarines through infested waters in and around Allied interests.
+It was through these head-on engagements with the enemy that the Sunderland series would become famous for.

 Designed from the airliner transport Short C-class "Empire" model, the Short Sunderland became the militarized version of the same flying boat.
 Fitted with four engines the aircraft became an integral part of Search and Rescue (SAR) missions, maritime patrol and anti-submarine warfare throughout the course of the war.
 Crew accommodations amounted to 10 personnel including pilots and machine gunners as well as systems and missions specialists as needed.